Everything you need to know about shoe last shapes and why they’re so important when finding the right fit for you.

 Well, the same principle applies with a shoe last.

-Making a new last is extremely expensive, so there’s no need to go and get a custom one made just for your feet.
+Making a new shoe last is extremely expensive, so there’s no need to go and get a custom one made just for your feet.
 Instead, it’s just a case of using the sandwich philosophy by finding a shoe company which has a last that suits your particular feet shape and sticking with them!

-Here at Percy Stride, we worked tirelessly to create a last which is built to suit all shapes and sizes, including wide, narrow, flat and long feet.
+Here at Percy Stride, we worked tirelessly to create a shoe last shape which is built to suit all feet and sizes, including wide, narrow, flat and long feet.
 Once you’ve walked a couple of steps in a pair of our men’s Oxford shoes, you’ll realise that the framework, quality leather and first-class welted construction makes them one of the most durable and comfortable options on the market.

 So, if you want a shoe that lasts, choose a company like us who invests in their last.